 Report: Arrest Warrant Issued For OU's Parrish Cobb In Waco

-Report: Arrest Warrant Issued For OU's Parrish Cobb In Waco - NewsOn6.com - Tulsa, OK - News, Weather, Video and Sports - KOTV.com An arrest warrant was issued for OU cornerback Parrish Cobb on Tuesday in connection with an aggravated robbery, according to the Waco Tribune-Herald .
+Report: Arrest Warrant Issued For OU's Parrish Cobb In Waco - News9.com - Oklahoma City, OK - News, Weather, Video and Sports An arrest warrant was issued for OU cornerback Parrish Cobb on Tuesday in connection with an aggravated robbery, according to the Waco Tribune-Herald .
 Cobb, who started two games at cornerback for the Sooners this past season as a true freshman, was named in the warrant as a suspect in a Jan.
 10 Bellmead armed robbery.

 Add your comments below